 I realize that not everyone can like their work.
 It is often only a necessary chore that provides food for one’s table.
 But all of life is not to be drudgery and joyless.
 Their should be a joy and enthusiasm in worship and in praise and in the Church, which is God’s house.
 If there is no joy there, then something is wrong either with the place you worship or with you and your attitude.
 If it’s your attitude, change it; if it is the place you are not worshipping, leave it.
 [Yes, you will have conflicts with others, as children often do, but hopefully you have learned the lesson of forgiveness so that you can quickly return to friendship and joy and true worship.]

 One thing that the Lord has been teaching me over the years is the value of play.
 I am tempted to be a perfectionist, intense, and to take myself too seriously.
-Yet God has upended my theology on a number of occasions and has told me to “lighten up.”
+Yet God has upended my theology on a number of occasions and has told me to “lighten where to in uk up.”
 Jesus went to parties and banquets and enjoyed himself.
 He celebrated and appreciated the life his Father had given him.
 He took great joy in life in the midst of a very evil world.
 But even the evil of this world did not destroy his joy or his celebration of life.
 Many times when Jesus healed people, he was on his way somewhere else – to a banquet or a festival.
 He was not on his way to be “a minister.”
 He ministered life and power wherever he went, but he was not going with ministry as an agenda.
 He was going to enjoy himself!
 And ministry happened on the way.